sourcegraph/handbook/content/departments/talent/process/internship-recruiting-and-offers.md

 **Step 9:** The People Operations team then works with the candidate to onboard them and get them set up for their first day!
 The Tech Ops team will assist with the laptop ordering process.

+#### How to Action a Revoked Offer

+If an intern decides not to join us after being marked as Hired in Greenhouse but before their start date, follow [these steps](after_the_offer.md#actioning-a-revoked-offer).

 ### Actions to complete prior to the internship start date

 The Internship Program manager needs to complete the following actions prior to the internship start date